vmware-archive/AndroidIntelliJStarter/README.md

 - **Don't open IntelliJ yet.** Did you already launch it?
 Close it.
 - Install Android to ~/android-sdk-macosx/
-- Install Android platform tools, Android 2.3.3 with Google APIs, and Android 4.1.2 with Google APIs (needed for Robolectric).
+- Install Android platform tools, Android 2.3.3 with Google APIs, and the most recent Android with Google APIs (needed for Robolectric).
 You change the Android version for your project later.

         android update sdk -u --filter platform-tools,android-10,addon-google_apis-google-10,extra-android-support,android-16,addon-google_apis-google-16